ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 }
 ```

-The Callback class is what’s known in C++ as a “Concrete Type”, that is, the Callback class is lightweight enough to be passed around like an int, pointer, or other primitive type.
+The Callback class is what’s known in C++ as a “Concrete Type”.
+That is, the Callback class is lightweight enough to be passed around like an int, pointer or other primitive type.

 ```c++
 class Thing {